A report from Down Under with some news and novelties….

 This has been my first visit to Australia since trying to become a full-time weaver and instructor and my first contact with the guild.

-I was invited a gathering of spinners the day after I arrived in Sydney and I took myself along before jet lag could set in.
+I was invited to a gathering of spinners the day after I arrived in Sydney and I took myself along before jet lag could set in.
 It was a dreary rainy day in Sydney and I thought that no one was going to show up as I sat alone in the church hall.
 What I hadn’t found was the clear sign that indicated that all the fibery folk were atually upstairs happily carding, spinning, chatting, drinking mimosas! showing-and-telling and celebrating the last meeting of the year.

 There I met Dace and I had the sudden idea of weaving something to commemorate my Australian visit.
 I asked her if there was any fabric or material or weave structure that would be considered classically Australian.
 It was hard to come up with something.
 And then Dace had the idea of dyeing some of my yarn with native Australian trees, instead.
 Brilliant idea!
 And so I will be off to Dace’s place for a dyeing session next week.